LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 -  Make available a new pack registry as a git repo.
 This simplifies updating the registry and rolling back to a previous version.

--  Use registry and pack names that are valid unquoted atoms.
+-  Use registry and pack names that are valid unquoted atoms, thus simplifying usage.
 Use descriptive names with underscores if necessary to link words.

+-  Name registry and pack specification objects after their names with a ``_registry`` or ``_pack`` suffix.
+Save the objects in files named after the objects.

 -  Create new pack versions from git tags.